Interview Questions for Employers to Ask: Your Guide to Selecting the Best Applicants

 After the Interview

-• If after the interview you think you want to hire the candidate then the next step is to do a Job Simulation to test directly their competencies (see our guide Job Simulations and Work Culture Assessments).
+• If after the interview you think you want to hire the candidate then the next step is to do a Job Simulation to test directly their competencies (see our guide Boost Hiring Accuracy: Use Job Simulations & Work Culture Assessments and chapter 13 of my recruitment book).

 • Second interviews aren’t always necessary.
 You may want to do one if you have to carry on shortlisting, need agreement from a senior leader, or if there are parts of a candidate’s story that require further probing.